Mihndim2020/Scalable-Cypress-Test-Framework/README.md

-# Noveo Cypress Sample Project
+# Scalable Cypress Test Framework

-This is a Cypress E2E testing project based on the Cypress Real World App (RWA) structure.
+This is an enterprise-grade Cypress E2E testing framework based on the Cypress Real World App (RWA) structure.
 It implements a **modular test architecture** using Page Object Model (POM) and Behavior-Driven Development (BDD) with Cucumber.

 ## Features